JeyDot-dev/JeyDot-dev/README.md

   - **Tech Stack:** React, Vite, ChakraUI.
 - **Java:** I'm currently learning Java.
 Through the IBM Java Developer Professional Certificate curriculum.

+### Maybe you are wondering what happened to my 20 or so repos.
+I simply decided to separate all of my pedagogic projects/school projects from the more personal or useful projects.
+You can find all of the projects I make for practice/learning at https://github.com/orgs/exercises-projets-pedagogiques/repositories

 If you want to contact me, please use the form in my website !
 [J-portfolio](https://jeydot-dev.github.io/j-portfolio/)